CS5001-khoury/ColorBlindnessChecker/instructions/README.md

 Can you think of other examples?
 You may want to run `delta` with a few color combinations and figure out what the result would be if different_colors had the same values.

 > [!WARNING]
 > Don't skip the examples section.
-It is required for the exceeds grade in your rubric!
+It is required for the meets grade in your rubric!

 #### STEP 3 Implement:
 This step we leave for you to work on, but we recommend keeping it **SIMPLE**.
 The solution code was only one line for this function.
 Actually, most of them they are one line, though really doing it in a few lines may be easier to read!
 You should not feel constrained, but try to keep it simple.
 The focus on this assignment is the process, not the code.